AnonymAsif/MiiBot/README.md

 <h4>Always Awake</h4>

-MiiBot doesn't have the time sleep.
+MiiBot doesn't have the time to sleep.
 He is too curious. <br>
 Rest assured that you can always count on MiiBot being ready to play Wii Music!

 <h4>Multi-Instrumentalist</h4>